 - the value of a stay at a German university for their career plans and/or research project.

 How to apply

-- The application cycle for travel in the 2020/21 academic year is open.
-The application form can be found here.
+- The application cycle for travel in the 2024/25 academic year is now open.

-- Interviews for short-listed candidates will take place in Oxford on Monday, week 9 of Hilary Term.
+- Interviews for short-listed candidates will take place on Monday 11 March 2024.
 Applications from candidates who are unable to attend an interview on this date cannot be accepted.